sftcd/openssl/esnistuff/api.md

 Possibly do/don't send SNI if doing ESNI.

 Check if s.ext.hostname == s.esni.covername and s.esni.covername != s.esni.encservername (which shouldn't happen ever but who knows...)
-If either test fails don't send server_naeme.
+If either test fails don't send server_name.
 That is, if we want to send ESNI, then we only send SNI if the covername was explicitly set and is the same as the SNI (that maybe got set via some weirdo application API that we couldn't change when ESNI enabling perhaps)

 <p id="extensions__clnt_8c_1afca936de2d3ae315b5e8b8b200d17462"><hr></p>